The Laboratorium

 Internet intermediaries: The blog lives on a server administered cooperatively by a group of my friends.
 It’s hosted on a colocated box at RimuHosting.
 My DNS is handled by Gandi.
 I do almost all of my own programming and HTML design; I get informal unpaid help from friends for some of the sysadmin tasks.

 Commercial pressure: I pay the hosting, domain registration, and other costs out of my own pocket.
-I don’t accept advertising, commissions, sponsorships, link exchanges, or what-have-you.
+I don’t accept advertising, commissions, sponsorships, link exchanges, or any other commercial relationships.
 For some people, blogging costs (including time and effort) would pose a real hardship if they didn’t take ads.
 As a a legal academic, I have both the means to subsidize my blogging and a higher obligation to be independent.

 Free Culture